TheEpiCreator/deepracer-setup-for-wsl2/README.md

 This repository contains a Linux shell file for easily installing deepracer-for-cloud on Windows Subsystem for Linux 2 (wsl2).

 ### Disclaimer
-This repository is a personal project.
-It is not guaranteed to work and is not meant to be used in a production environment.

 This repo has only been tested on a clean installation of Ubuntu 20.04 LTS for wsl2 on win11 using an Nvidia GPU and AMD CPU.

 ### Prerequisites
 - Nvidia drivers compatible with wsl2
 	- Instructions can be found at https://docs.nvidia.com/cuda/wsl-user-guide/index.html.
 	- Only follow the instructions up to step 2.4, everything else will be done by the program.
 - An AWS account in which to dump training info
-	- The account must have two s3 buckets
-	- One bucket is used during training, one is used for submission

 ## Usage
 Execute this in your Ubuntu shell with the ability to use sudo: